Frequently Asked Questions

 Are there bathrooms along the river?

-There are portable bathrooms at Prairie Du Sac, Mazomanie, Arena, and Spring Green.
-Your next option is to pick a sand bar with a lot of trees and leaves.
+Kind of.
+This is a wilderness environment so you won't find anything directly on the river.
+There are portable bathrooms at Prairie Du Sac, Mazomanie, Arena, and Spring Green landings though.
+Your next option is to pick a sand bar with a lot of trees and leaves and do it the old fashioned way.

 What should I know about fishing on the river?